josefsaj/circadian-rhythm/README.md

 `p_continuation.m` and `bifurcation.m` are the two files that are associated with the Hopf birfurcation analysis at a single parameter, `alpha1`.
 These two files can be compiled and run independent of `rhs.m`, `rhs_ft.m`, and
 `solver.m`. `p_continuation.m` consists of the numerical continuation scheme in one parameter, `alpha1`, so that we can understand the influence of the parameter on the dynamics of the system, which can be behavior such as: does the solution graph oscillate, does the solution converge to a stable equlibrium point, etc. `bifurcation.m` plots the minimum and maximum values of the solutions visualize the Hopf bifurcation.
-It is required that the user runs
-`p_continuation.m` first before running `bifurcation.m` to view desired results.
-The user may not modify any content of these two files.
+It is required to run the 'p_continuation.m' before running 'bifurcation.m', so we can run the bifurcation diagram on the stability diagram given by 'p_continuation.m'.The user may not modify any content of these two files.

 ## Integrate with your tools